-To date (November 2016) no evidence of dormouse activity was recorded within any of the habitats subject to survey.
+No evidence of dormouse activity was recorded within any of the habitats subject to survey.
 This included evidence collected from the examination of the nest tubes, and searches for old nuts showing characteristic signs of consumption by dormouse.

 3.2 Data Search